GIST-NJU/ICAG/models/readme.md

-The model files are consistent with the input model of PICT tool.
+The model files are consistent with the input model of 'PICT' tool.